estraviz/estraviz/README.md

 My name is **Javier Estraviz** and I'm a **Data Engineer**, currently working at [Frontiers](https://www.frontiersin.org/), the 3rd most-cited and 6th largest research publisher and open science platform.

-I am interested in everything related to Data Engineering and Distributed Systems, as well as well-designed and cleanly implemented software.
+I am interested in everything related to Data Engineering, distributed Systems, and well-designed and cleanly implemented software.

 <div align="center">